 A request letter (cover letter) stating changes required to be made to Institution´s details/nodal officer/admin users must be sent to CERSAI, Delhi office.
 This letter and other documents pertaining to the request must be signed by the head of institution/nodal officer/ authorised signatories as per the board resolution.
 The cover letter must be supported by the following documents:

 There needs to be internet connectivity with bandwidth of minimum 512 kbps and a scanner with the stipulated specifications.

 Please refer connectivity guidelines in download section https://www.ckycindia.in/ckyc/assets/doc/Connectivity-Guidelines-2.pdf

 Details for the above three methods are provided in our user manual available under the Download Section in our website.

-Digital certificate authentication is required for accessing the Central KYC application.
+Digital signature certificate authentication is required for all users accessing the Central KYC application.

 The Digital Signature Certificate (DSC) has to be the same as per the user name in CKYC portal.
 We request you to change your DSC to match the CKYC User Name to resolve the error.